MateoLeon44/FindSumTuples/README.md

 - For creating a new custom test do as it follows:

   - 1. Go to `__tests__/customTests.txt`.
 Note: The `txt` already has two custom tests, you can either modify them or extend them
-  - 2. The custom test receive two arguments, an array (that given the preconditions, only receives an integer number array without duplicates) and a target number
+  - 2. The custom test receive two arguments, an array (from the given preconditions, this array only receives integers without duplicates) and a target number
   - 3. Write your custom test in the next line (for example in the first case, you should write your sample test in the line `3`)